S-Spiegl/CV/README.md

 - I also carried out promotional activities, such as maintaining contact with the research office to spread awareness of the Institute and writing copy to appear in research newsletters and bulletins.
 - My experience at the JRRI demonstrates an ability to work to deadlines, coordinate others, and to work as part of a dynamic and ever-changing team.

 **University of Manchester: Research Administrator on ‘Arabic Commentaries on the Hippocratic Aphorisms’ Project** *(2012-2015)*

-- Responsible for proofing and editing funding applications and publications for the principal investigator and other applicants.
+- Created a website for the project, using a University of Manchester framework for research pages and taking team photos as well as providing copy.
+I also designed the flyer for the project launch.
-- Gained valuable experience working as part of a team, liaising with various departments and institutions, and arranging events.
+- Gained valuable experience working as part of a team, serving as a liaison between the principal investigator and his team, and often delegating tasks on his behalf.
+- Arranged international workshops and conferences, arranged travel and accommodation for visiting scholars, created purchase orders and paid invoices, booked rooms for meetings and events, liaised with the IT department to resolve technical issues, and was responsible for the timesheets of the entire research team.
+I also took and distributed minutes for the monthly meetings, as well as maintaining the shared drive and the project website.
+- At the same time, I also successfully completing a PhD and taught several classes, while often assuming extra duties and working overtime.

 **University of Manchester: Teacher/Graduate Teaching Assistant** *(2012-2014)*

-- Led ten different seminar groups (amounting to over a hundred classes) over the course of two years, teaching Latin, Roman and Greek history as well as teaching crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012 while also completing my PhD and working in as an administrator and grant-writer.
+- Led ten different seminar groups (amounting to over a hundred classes) over the course of two years, teaching Latin, Roman history and Greek history as well as crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012, while also completing my PhD and working as an administrator and grant-writer.
+- I also took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.
-- This proved helpful in the context of the course when I needed to explain concepts and principles to fellow students (since much of the course revolved around self-directed learning), as well as knowing how to provide constructive feedback when carrying out code-reviews.
+- This teaching and coaching experience has proved helpful at Makers when I have needed to explain concepts and principles to fellow students (since much of the course revolved around self-directed learning), as well as knowing how to provide constructive feedback when carrying out code-reviews.
-- multitasking -
-- coaching MAP here?

 # Skills